 - Brother, Can You Spare a Billion?
 The United States, the IMF, and the International Lender of Last Resort.
 Oxford University Press. [buy on Amazon]

-- Systemic Strengths, Domestic Deficiencies: The Renminbi's Future as a Reserve Currency. (with David Steinberg) Journal of Contemporary China (forthcoming)
+- Systemic Strengths, Domestic Deficiencies: The Renminbi's Future as a Reserve Currency. (with David Steinberg) Journal of Contemporary China (2017)

 - Emergent International Liquidity Agreements: Central Bank Cooperation after the Global Financial Crisis.
 Journal of International Relations and Development (forthcoming)

 Central bank currency swap agreements have proliferated rapidly among emerging market economies (EMEs) since 2008.
 More than 80 such agreements have been signed in recent years.
 The accumulation of these agreements has resulted in the emergence of a new $1 trillion liquidity system by 2015.
 What explains the rapid proliferation of these agreements?
 What are the political and economic implications of the liquidity network for the international monetary and financial systems?
 I specify two key consequences of the global financial crisis and its aftermath that have led EME central banks to seek out swap agreements: volatile international capital flows and a recognition of the risks of dollar dependence in trade.
 I conclude that these liquidity agreements are unlikely to affect much change in the international monetary system.
 However, the system is transforming the international financial system through the creation of large liquidity lines for systemically important EMEs.